-Since DOI's creation after the "Boss" Tweed and Tammany Hall scandal, the agency's scope and importance have grown.
-The agency serves as the City’s municipal watchdog with oversight of more than 300,000 City employees in 45 City agencies; dozens of Boards and Commissions, and includes the Office of the Special Commissioner of Investigation for the New York City School District, which monitors the Department of Education’s 135,000 employees; and the Office of the Inspector General for the New York City Housing Authority; and the Office of Inspector General for the New York City Police Department, a unit created in 2014.
+As DOI Commissioner, Mr. Peters leads an agency with oversight of more than 300,000 City employees in 45-plus City agencies and dozens of Boards and Commissions, and includes the Office of the Special Commissioner of Investigation for the New York City School District, which monitors the Department of Education’s 135,000 employees; the Office of the Inspector General for the New York City Housing Authority; and the Office of Inspector General for the New York City Police Department, a unit created in 2014.
 Click here to see the Local Law establishing the NYPD IG Office.

 Since taking office, Commissioner Peters has established a comprehensive strategy for DOI that attacks corruption through systemic investigations that lead to high-impact arrests, preventive internal controls and operational reforms that improve the way the City runs.
 He has opened large-scale investigations into several areas, including examining violence and contraband smuggling at Rikers Island and investigating delays and cost overruns of the City's Emergency Communications Transformation Program.
 Under his guidance, DOI has arrested day care operators for falsifying information submitted to the City along with the City employees who facilitated the crimes, conducted a post-mortem of the CityTime investigation to cull the lessons learned and strengthen the City's procurement of large technology contracts, and exposed widespread bribery schemes involving buildings and housing employees, and property managers and owners, which resulted in dozens of arrests.